expjess/appstackdetect/README.md

-# App Stack Detector

-> This is a copy of the project on August 18 and may not be kept updated.
+> PLEASE NOTE: This is a copy of the project on August 18 and may not be kept updated.
 This README was written by
 > an AI agent and has not been reviewed by a human, so treat the descriptions here as unverified.

+# App Stack Detector

 Answers one question about a published mobile app: **is it React Native, and does it use Expo?**